evamaiwinston/ds3022-data-project-1/README.md

-# DS3022 - Data Project 1 (Fall 2025)

-This is a project I did for my Data Engineering class.
+# This is a data engineering project for DS3022.

 It uses the freely available NYC Trip Record data available from the NYC Taxi Commission Trip Record Data page:
 **https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page**